 #7.
 Quantity Is Better Than Quality

 One of the digital marketing myths floating around is similar to a shot-gun approach—throw out a lot of content everywhere and hope it sticks somewhere.
-Not only will you exhaust yourself and resources with this approach, but you may never reach your marketing goals.
+Not only will you exhaust yourself and your resources with this approach, but you may never reach your marketing goals.
 This is because the competition for the attention of your consumers is fierce.
 The e-commerce marketplace is crowded with branded content, and readers’ attention spans are shrinking.
 Your consumers are looking for quality content that addresses their concerns and needs and builds trust between them and your brand.
 So focus on quality over quantity.

 #8.
 High Traffic Means More Revenue

 Everyone is hoping for that viral tweet or Instagram post, even small businesses.
-However, a thousand views or “likes” doesn’t automatically translate into a thousand sales.
+However, a thousand views or “likes” don’t automatically translate into a thousand sales.
 Unfortunately, we’ve been conditioned to focus on reaction icons rather than converting those readers into customers.
 The same is true about how we look at website visitors.
 High traffic numbers are great if visitors go to your product page and purchase your services or products.
 And, many views of your social media content are amazing if those viewers click your website link and successfully move through the funnel.

 #9.
 Followers Equal Customers

 Focusing on followers is another one of those digital marketing myths that push you to focus more on increasing the size of your audience on social media.
 It’s similar to the above myth equating traffic to revenue.
 Of course, you want engaged followers who will serve as brand ambassadors and help you increase your brand footprint.
-Using storytelling and consumer-generated content will help you grow your audience and lead more traffic to your website.
-But, ultimately, your primary goal is to sell your services or products and increase revenue.
+Using storytelling and consumer-generated content will help you grow your audience and lead to more traffic to your website.
+But ultimately, your primary goal is to sell your services or products and increase revenue.
 Fewer followers who are customers are much better than thousands of followers who never purchase anything from your business.

 #10.
 Personalization Is A Violation Of Privacy